 Dumb tech

-Designers report clients are increasingly rejecting smart home technology.
+Designers report people are increasingly rejecting smart home technology.
 Even things like classic light switches are being favoured over complex systems — people want knobs, not panels.
-One major reason for this shift is the fear of systems failing or becoming too complex to manage.
-Recently a client’s doors and windows suddenly opened and stayed ajar for 10 hours until an engineer could fix the issue.
+One major reason for this shift is the fear of systems failing or becoming too complex to manage with doors and windows suddenly opening and staying ajar for hours until an engineer could fix the issue.

 Reframing Dupes